-- Height: Maximum up to 2 stories - High quality building and landscaping materials, potentially add signage to unify, Form: functional greenspace, pedestrian and bicycle friendly street design.
-Transitional buffer zones will appropriately protect any adjacent residential - Uses: Neighborhood-scale retail and commercial; single-family residential no greater than up to 4 units to the acre
+- Height: Maximum up to 2 stories - Form: High quality building and landscaping materials, potentially add signage to unify, functional greenspace, pedestrian and bicycle friendly street design.
+Transitional buffer zones will appropriately protect any adjacent residential.
+Additional densities are allowable with appropriate amenities and consideration of existing infrastructure and school capacity.

+• Uses: Neighborhood-scale retail and commercial; single-family residential no greater than up to 4 units to the acre

 - Land use and design

 - Establish gateway

-- Improve quality of materials in development
+- o Improve quality of materials in development

 - Intergovernmental Coordination

 - o Partner with City of Doraville and DeKalb County to actualize vision